ace3579910/AI-Health-Assistant-App-for-disabled-people/README.md

 ```bash
 python3 DS18B20.py
 ```
-Type Crtl+C to exit.
+Press Ctrl + C to exit.

 **2. Running the AI Health Assistant on Raspberry Pi:**
-The Raspberry Pi assistant accepts manual inputs such as symptoms, temperature, SpO2, and heart rate.
+The Raspberry Pi assistant accepts manual inputs such as symptoms, temperature, SpO₂, and heart rate.

 Run the application:
 ```bash